mlj/mlj.github.io/index.md

 layout: front
 ---

-I am a linguist whose main field of research is the syntax of Latin.
-Most of my work is based on using computers and formal models of language, and applying them to historical languages.
-I received my PhD in Linguistics from the [University of Cambridge](http://www.ling.cam.ac.uk/histlingcluster/members.html#marius) in 2013, and I am one of the main contributors to the [PROIEL Treebank](https://proiel.github.io/) project at the University of Oslo.
-In a parallel life I am [a programmer](https://github.com/mlj).
+I am a Senior Software Engineer at Google.
+In the past I did research on the syntax of Indo-European languages, in particular Latin, using formal and computational methods.

 ## Areas of interest